Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space

 For $k=0$, even though $\dim\Hom(N(-2),\Omega^1_{\p3})\ne0$, the curve $C$ in display \eqref{nc-normal} would have degree 1 and genus $-1$, which is impossible; so there can be no monomorphisms $N(-2)\to\Omega^1_{\p3}$ with torsion free cokernel.

 \begin{Prop} Let $\sF$ be a foliation by curves on $\p3$.
-If $N_\sF^*$ is a twisted null correlation bundle, then $\sing(\sF)$ is a connected, arithmetically Buchsbaum curve and $\dim_\C R_\sF=2$.
-In addition, for a generic such foliation, $\sing(\sF)$ is smooth. \end{Prop}
+If $N_\sF^*$ is a twisted null-correlation bundle, then $\sing(\sF)$ is a connected, arithmetically Buchsbaum curve and $\dim_\C R_\sF=2$.
+In addition, for a generic foliation of this type, $\sing(\sF)$ is smooth. \end{Prop}